Guides/Domains/Connect a domain/Connect a domain name (alternative method)

 1. Type the domain name you own and click the “Next” button.

 2. On the next screen, you will have two options: transfer or connect.
-Click the “Select” button next to “Connect your domain“.
+Click the “Connect your site address” option.
 It may take a few moments to be redirected to the next screen.

-1. Open a new tab in your browser, log into your domain provider account, and locate the DNS records settings.
+2. Log in to your domain provider account and locate the DNS records settings.

-2. Back in your WordPress.com account, click “I found the domain’s settings page” to see the DNS records you need for your domain name:
+3. Back in your WordPress.com account, click “I found the domain’s settings page” to see the DNS records you need for your domain name.

 Step 2: Add the DNS records

 • Two A records (IP addresses).
-You will replace your existing root A records with the ones we provide here for your site.
+You will replace your existing root A records with the ones provided for your site.

-• One CNAME record you will replace or add to ensure the ‘www‘ part of your site address correctly redirects to your WordPress.com site.
+• One CNAME record to ensure the www part of your site address correctly redirects to your WordPress.com site.

-1. Click “Start Setup” and then “I found the domain’s settings page” to see the DNS records for your site.
+1. Click “Start setup”, then click “I found the domain’s settings page” to view the DNS records.

 An arrow pointing to the Verify Connection button on the final step.

-Step 3: Wait for the changes to update
+Step 3: Wait for your domain name to activate

 Step 4: Set your primary domain name

-The final step is to go to Upgrades → Domains (or Hosting → Domains if using WP Admin) in your site’s dashboard and select your newly-connected domain name as the primary site address.
+After your domain is active and the SSL certificate has been issued, go to Upgrades → Domains in your site’s dashboard and select your newly connected domain name as the primary site address.
 See Set a Primary Address for more.

 💡